-6. Horizontal directions
+6. HORIZONTAL DIRECTIONS

-- (1) The direction of the main traverse lines, trigonometrical stations, spires or other objects to be fixed by intersection should be determined by double sector resolution. - (2) Directions to locally placed surveyor witness marks should be observed and recorded in relation to the major traverse direction. - (3) Where traverse lines are in excess of 700 metres, recommended circle settings for a 10' micrometer are:-
+- (a) The direction of the main traverse lines, trigonometrical stations, spires or other objects to be fixed by intersection should be determined by double sector resolution. - (b) Directions to locally placed surveyor witness marks should be observed and recorded in re 1 at i on to the major traverse direction. - (c) Recommended circle settings for a 10' micrometer Theodolite are:-